leandroadonis86/esp32_simple_snmpv2c_agent/README.md

 <b>Install</b>:

-Uncompress components.7z using 7zip or anyother alternative.<br>
+Uncompress components.7z using 7zip or any other alternative.<br>
 Replace all file from genuine framework ESP-IDF 3.0 components path to this components fixed ones.<br>
 Copy snmp agent example to your esp examples folder or home directory.<br>
 Open terminal, go to example path and type command "make menuconfig".<br>